 At Rutgers Bootcamps, we couldn’t be more proud of the hard work and accomplishments of our students.
 Our courses help students and professionals alike, to master new skills and reach new heights in their careers.
 We formed our programs for our students, to create the best outcome for each aspiring Web Developer or Data Scientist that enrolls in Rutgers Bootcamps.

-I graduated Kean University and decided to take a year to relax, work and save money without the pressure of getting into my field.
+I graduated from Kean University and decided to take a year to relax, work and save money without the pressure of getting into my field.
 As my year was coming to an end I began to apply to jobs and noticed that I had almost no experience in web development (aside from my youth program as a teenager) and couldn’t land any jobs or internships.
-I stumbled upon a coding bootcamp description and began doing research and decided that Rutgers Coding Bootcamp was the best choice for many reasons.
+I stumbled upon a coding bootcamp description and began doing research and decided that Rutgers Coding Bootcamp (RCB) was the best choice for many reasons.
 I chose RCB because it was Rutgers of course but also because they emphasized their career services and I was also able to take out a loan through Sallie Mae.
-The schedule worked perfectly because it was 24 weeks part-time which made it extremely easy for me to keep my full time job.
+The schedule worked perfectly because it was 24 weeks part-time which made it extremely easy for me to keep my full-time job.